 Wilson presented an overview of the CRISP Team.
 He talked about the formation of the CRISP Team (derived from the 5 respective RIR communities), its proposal-making process (similar to the ICG where the CRISP team has to combine the 5 regional proposals into a single proposal to be submitted to the ICG), intensive timeline (14 open meetings within just over a 1 month period), and process related matters.

-Wilson described that the numbers proposal was generated by the CRISP team based on open, transparent and inclusive community discussions in all five regions and that it represented the consensus built from these discussions in an open, transparent, and thoroughly documented process.
+Wilson stated that the numbers proposal essentially reflects the consensus among the RIRs.
 They agreed to have ICANN to continue its role as the IANA functions operator, to put all of the terms stated in the SLA and AoC into a single agreement, to establish a Review Committee to review the performance of the SLA, and also for the community to retain the intellectual property rights related to IANA.

 In regards to the assessment towards the numbers proposal provided by Wilson, Knoben, and Fältström, Wilson noted the following: